PanNin0/BRAINFUGD/README.md

 # BRAINFUGD v1.0
-This is a interpreter for Brainfugd that runs entirely in Python
+This is an interpreter for Brainfugd that runs entirely in Python

 Brief Explanation